hishamatwa/Voting_App_devops_Project/README.md

 # Voting App DevOps Project

-Linux + Docker + Kubernetes + Ansible
+Linux • Docker • Kubernetes • Ansible

-This repository contains an end-to-end DevOps project for deploying a microservices-based Voting Application on Kubernetes using Ansible automation.
+This repository demonstrates an **end-to-end DevOps workflow** for deploying a microservices-based Voting Application on Kubernetes using **Ansible automation**.

+The project shows how to structure Kubernetes manifests, automate deployments, and apply basic container and network security practices.

 ---